50 Best Nursing Careers Based by Salary

 Median salary: $63,600

-8. Phone Triage Nurse
+8. Pain Management Nurse

 9. Home Care Head Nurse Quality Improvement

 What to expect: These nurses do not provide direct health care.
 However, the guidance and planned activities to promote the quality of care provided by the home care service will ultimately improve what the organization provides to its clients.
 Knowing current best practices and expectations that persons who utilize the service expect is a starting point.
 Carrying out the tasks and successfully motivating changes will test the leadership you practice.
-Because of government regulations that cover most health care professions, an awareness of rules and successful adherence to those are vital to this nurse’s success.
-Minimally you will need a bachelor’s degree and more than a few years experience, as well as solid leadership and self-starting skills with creativity to lead.
+Because of government regulations that cover most healthcare professions, an awareness of rules and successful adherence to those are vital to this nurse’s success.
+Minimally you will need a bachelor’s nursing degree and more than a few years of experience, as well as solid leadership and self-starting skills with creativity to lead.

 Median salary: $67,100